longer than most of us can remember, Texans have been squabbling over

 Bend country, may also be a player in the oldest town competition.

-it recently observed only its twentieth anniversary as a municipality, Presidio
+While it recently observed only its twentieth anniversary as a municipality,

-Declaration of Independence, and was founded in 1683 when Jesuit priests from
+the Declaration of Independence, and was founded in 1683 when Jesuit

-number of missions in the area, an event commemorated
+Paso established a number of missions in the area, an event commemorated

 The mounds were found to contain human bones and pottery.